 The agenda (Annex 2) was formally accepted.
 A general discussion about plans for each SGSA Term of Reference was held.
 The SGSA decided to discuss the ToRs initially in a plenary session to understand the background and viewpoints of each of the members of this new group and to formalise a common framework of analysis of the socio-economic dimensions of aquaculture.
-Since the group was only 6 members the ToRs were critically reviewed to see how the work could be organised best.
+Since the group included 9 members the ToRs were critically reviewed to see if the wording was appropriate and how the work could be organised best.
 It was felt that the group first needed to capture the way of analysing the issues by developing jointly a framework for integrated assessment of the socio-economic dimensions of aquaculture.
+ToR a-c where slightly rephrased to capture better their respective meaning and implications to arrive at more stringent recommendations for ICES.

-By mid-day on the second day, the group continued to address ToR a) separately within subgroups, followed by plenary sessions where subgroup activities were discussed by the full SGSA and the draft report was formally accepted.
-ToR b) and c) were tackled marginally, which was attributed to the fact that the group was rather small and still in the process of formalizing.
-It was decided to address ToR d) (identify new emerging issues of socio-economic aspects of aquaculture) in plenary sessions.
+By midday on the first day, the group continued to address ToR b and c separately within subgroups, followed by plenary sessions where subgroup activities are discussed by the full SGSA.
+It was decided to address ToR d (identify new emerging issues of socio-economic aspects of aquaculture) in plenary sessions at the second and third day of the meeting.